stormasm/spanish/log/log26.md

 - Nuestras plantas estaban muy felices hoy - our plants are very happy today
 - sabiendo que iba a llover - knowing that it was going to rain
 - Por suerte, hice mucho trabajo ayer en el jardin - luckily I got a lot of work done yesterday in the garden
+- google search: examples of spanish sentences using the word iba

 ---